 CONS: Very heavy, Very large, Rear-facing limited to 40 pounds, Some crash testing concerns, Expensive (about $300).

-PROS: Stylish and super premium fit and finish, Rear-facing to 50 pounds (like the Extend2Fit), Decent overall weight range (5 to 65 pounds), Awesome easy installation with Simply Secure and True Tension technologies, Premium LATCH connectors, Super soft and comfortable, Easy adjustments, Flip-up cup holder, Machine washable cover, Approved for air travel, No-rethread harness, Side impact protection, Steel-reinforced frame, EPS energy-absorbing foam.
+PROS: Rear-facing all the way up to 50 pounds (like the Extend2Fit), Stylish and super premium fit and finish, Rear-facing to 50 pounds (like the Extend2Fit), Decent overall weight range (5 to 65 pounds), Awesome easy installation with Simply Secure and True Tension technologies, Premium LATCH connectors, Super soft and comfortable, Easy adjustments, Flip-up cup holder, Machine washable cover, Approved for air travel, No-rethread harness, Side impact protection, Steel-reinforced frame, EPS energy-absorbing foam.

 CONS: Very heavy and large, No booster mode, Awkward cup holder position, Too expensive for our tastes (about $450), Only available through premium retailers.